 Because old Android devices suck (and some recent ones as well...), and I didn't want people to buy the app and be welcomed with a black screen.
 But the main reason is that I felt like paid Android apps are not really the norm.

 Nomad is available on iOS App Store, Google Play and AppGallery.

 Each platform is a separate platform, there is no Nomad licensing server.

 You can use Nomad on multiple devices as long as you are using the same Google, iCloud or AppGallery account.

 How to restore my purchase?

 Google Play and AppGallery both handle the synchronization automatically.

 - Go in the About menu (top left nomad icon), and hit

-- Uninstall and reinstall Nomad, make sure to backup your files if you don't want to lose anything.
+- Re-install Nomad (make sure to backup your files if you don't want to lose anything)